User Guide

 Q: How do I transfer my data to another Computer?

-A: Download the JAR file onto the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SOChedule home folder (this is contained within the /data
+A: Download the JAR file onto the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SOChedule home folder (this is contained within the /data folder in the same location as your SOChedule.jar.

 Command summary